 I thought Boston nursing homes were supposed to be safe spaces for the elderly?

 You’re right.
 A nursing home should be the safest and most beneficial place to be for someone elderly who needs care.
+Moreover, friends and family should feel as though they can trust that their elderly loved ones will be safe when they stay in a nursing home or assisted living facility.

 With that said, all too many nursing homes outright fail to provide proper care.
 Nursing home negligence and abuse are much more common than most people would ever believe.
 Many elderly people suffer injury—and even death—because of neglect and abuse in nursing homes.